 *Required to attend monthly

 IMD Clinic Conference - Provides the residents with access to interdisciplinary faculty and staff discussion regarding patient management issues.
 Clinic patients, inpatient consultations, and active outpatients are discussed.
 A short topic review by faculty, trainees, or staff also occurs.

 *Required to attend when on the IMD clinic rotation.

 Thursdays 4:00 PM - 5:00 PM

 Human Medical Genetics Program Grand Rounds - This weekly one-hour seminar provides an opportunity for residents, students, and faculty from all of the genetics programs on campus to hear both locally and nationally recognized speakers discuss topics of basic science and clinical research interests.

-Hensel Phelps Auditorium
+Location: Hensel Phelps Auditorium